Multipolar Skyrmion Crystals in Non-Kramers Doublet Systems

-where $\bm{c}_j^{\dagger} = (c_{j1}^{\dagger}, c_{j2}^{\dagger})$ denotes the two-component spinor that carries the $e_g$ orbital indices, and $\tau$s are the Pauli matrices acting in this space.
-The two $e_g$ orbitals also form a non-Kramers doublet.
-We perform a symmetry analysis to constrain the symmetry-allowed hoppings.
-We consider the nearest-neighbor (NN) tight-binding model for $e_g$ electrons on a 2D triangular lattice, which can be viewed as the [111] plane of the diamond lattice [see Fig.~\ref{fig:1}~(b)].
-In the presence of inversion, time-reversal and the three-fold rotation symmetry along the [111] direction, the Hamiltonian can be written as
+Note that the two $e_g$ orbitals also form a non-Kramers doublet.
+We can also perform symmetry analysis to constrain the symmetry-allowed hoppings.
+We consider the nearest-neighbor (NN) tight-binding model for $e_g$ electrons on a 2D triangular lattice (TL), that can be viewed as the [111] plane of on the diamond lattice [see Fig.~\ref{fig:1}~(b)].
+In the presence of the inversion, time-reversal and the three-fold rotation symmetry along the [111] direction, the Hamiltonian can be written as [see Fig.~\ref{fig:1}~(c)]

 where all hopping amplitudes are real.
 Here $\phi_\gamma = 0, 2\pi/3, 4\pi/4$ describes the bond-dependent hopping, see Fig.~\ref{fig:1} (c).